 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a GROUP_ID_MANAGEMENT parameter, which specifies membership status and STA position for each of the group IDs as described in 9.6.22.3 (Group ID Management frame format).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a PARTIAL_AID_LIST_GID00 parameter, which includes the list of partial AIDs, of which the STA is an intended recipient, associated with group ID 0.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a PARTIAL_AID_LIST_GID00 parameter, which includes the list of partial AIDs of which the STA is an intended recipient, associated with group ID 0.
 The settings of the PARTIAL_AID are specified in 10.19 (Group ID and partial AID in VHT and CMMG PPDUs)).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a PARTIAL_AID_LIST_GID63 parameter, which includes the list of partial AIDs, of which the STA is an intended recipient, associated with group ID 63.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a PARTIAL_AID_LIST_GID63 parameter, which includes the list of partial AIDs of which the STA is an intended recipient, associated with group ID 63.
 The settings of the PARTIAL_AID are specified in 10.19 (Group ID and partial AID in VHT and CMMG PPDUs)).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a LISTEN_TO_GID00 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to the value 0.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a LISTEN_TO_GID00 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to 0.

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a LISTEN_TO_GID63 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to the value 63.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a TVHT PHY contains a LISTEN_TO_GID63 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to 63.

 (NOTE: S1G does not currently have a section “PHYCONFIG_VECTOR parameters”)